vircadia/vircadia-web/README.md

 - The configured ACME CA is ZeroSSL only.
 - The Caddyfile provides SPA routing via `try_files` to `index.html` and serves static assets from `dist/spa`.

+*Note: You will want to use a systemd service or similar to run Caddy persistently.*

 ## Desktop

 The web client can also be compiled to a standalone desktop app.
 When doing so, the `VRCA_DESKTOP_MODE` environment variable must be set to either `dev` or `build`.